zenstackhq/zenstack-docs/docs/the-complete-guide/part1/under-the-hood.md

 ## ZModel Language

 ZenStack implemented the ZModel DSL from scratch, including the CLI and the VSCode extension, using the fantastic language toolkit [Langium](https://langium.org/).
 The DLS includes a plugin system, allowing a modular and extensible way to generate different artifacts from the schema.
-The core functionality of the toolkit is supported by the following three built-in plugins:
+The core functionality of the toolkit is supported by the following three core plugins:

 -   Prisma: `@core/prisma`